 To clarify, the REASON why regular dieting and exercise don’t work is because….

 The problem is not really a weight problem!

 It’s a hormone problem!

 The adrenal hormone, called cortisol, will drive fat to your belly despite what you eat.
 This is exactly why traditional ways of losing weight make your body type worse.

 Dieting is starving to the adrenal body type; too much of the wrong exercise is stress to the adrenal body type.
 Anything that adds STRESS makes it worse.

 This is why even those sit-ups never worked - because contracting your abdominal muscles does NOT lower cortisol.
 We need to refocus your efforts on LOWERING CORTISOL!

 The Three Stages of the Adrenal Body

-If you can envision being chased by a lion and the body reactions that would occur over time; it will make sense.
-For example, digestion and reproduction slow causing constipation and a decreased libido.
-You might start feeling bloating or even acid reflux as this stems from a stress response.
+If you can envision being chased by a lion and the body reactions that would occur over time, it will make sense.
+For example, digestion and reproduction slow, causing constipation and a decreased libido.
+You might start feeling bloated or even experience acid reflux as this stems from a stress response.

 By Stage 3, your muscles in your legs start to be used as fuel.
-Actually this fuel is turned into fat around your belly.
-So over time your legs get smaller and you eventually lose your butt.
+Actually, this fuel is turned into fat around your belly.
+So over time, your legs get smaller and you eventually lose your butt.
 Where does all this protein fuel go?
-The fat goes to your belly of course.
-Your adrenals don't care what you look like - it's all about survival.
+The fat goes to your belly, of course.
+Your adrenals don't care what you look like.
+It's all about after survival.